The Renewable Energy Law Review: Brazil

 - Ministry for Mines and Energy (MME) – the government body responsible for basic policies and decisions, including setting and definition of basic conditions for new energy auctions and concession bids.

-- National Electric Energy Agency (ANEEL) – the independent agency in charge of sector-wide regulation, preparation of new energy auction tender rules and power purchase agreements (PPAs), definition of grid tariffs, overseeing of concession agreements and generation authorisations, enforcement of regulatory compliance and imposition of penalties and other disciplinary actions.
+- National Electric Energy Agency (ANEEL) – the independent agency in charge of sector-wide regulation, preparation of new energy auction tender rules and PPAs, definition of grid tariffs, overseeing of concession agreements and generation authorisations, enforcement of regulatory compliance and imposition of penalties and other disciplinary actions.

 - National System Operator (ONS) – the independent system operator responsible for the operation and management of the national grid (save for some regions in the Amazon, Brazil is nationally interconnected) and for the enactment and enforcement of the grid procedures, including assessing interconnection feasibility of power generation projects.